 When you stick to the concept of energy density, you don't have to feel hungry or deprived.
 By including plenty of fresh fruits and vegetables and whole grains in your diet, you can feel full on fewer calories.
-You may even have room in your diet for a tasty sweet on occasion.
-By eating larger portions of low-energy-density foods, you squelch those hunger pains, take in fewer calories and feel better about your meal, which contributes to how satisfied you feel overall.
+You may even have room in your diet for a sweet on occasion.

 See more In-depth

-- USDA National Nutrient Database for Standard Reference, Release 26.
-U.S. Department of Agriculture, Agriculture Research Service. http://ndb.nal.usda.gov.
-Accessed Nov.
-25, 2013.
+- USDA National Nutrient Database for Standard Reference, Release 28.
+U.S. Department of Agriculture, Agricultural Research Service. http://ndb.nal.usda.gov.
+Accessed Oct.
+25, 2016.